-- 2. Follow rules of the activity to maintain safe playing conditions. - 3.
+- 1. Accept and respect decisions of officials. - 2.
+Follow rules of the activity to maintain safe playing conditions. - 3.
 Interact cooperatively and productively with a partner or group. - 4.
 Demonstrate good sportsmanship.

 Physical Education Standards of Learning for Massachusetts 2.8, 2.9, 2.12, 2.14, 2.15